3 High Country Archery Mule Deer Hunting Tips + Gear List for 2024

 Due to the nature of this time of year it's easy to get discouraged once the heat of the day settles in and the animals all disappear into the dark abyss.
 You have two choices:

-A) you can be lazy and do what a deer does and tuck away into a shady spot for a midday nap.
+A) You can be lazy and do what a deer does and tuck away into a shady spot for a midday nap.

 OR

-B) you can maximize your time on the mountain and spend the day glassing shady spots in search of a flicker of an ear or the movement of an antler tip.
+B) You can maximize your time on the mountain and spend the day glassing shady spots in search of a flicker of an ear or the movement of an antler tip.

-I suggest you do the latter!
+I suggest you do the latter.

 Take some suckers, sunflower seeds, or other snacks with you to keep you awake and alert during the day.
-Don't be lazy and stay on your glass!
+Don't be lazy and stay on your glass.

 2. Lightweight Stuff Is King + Gear Share!

 The gear list above includes all those lightweight items that Tyler likes to use, but, one tip we like to practice is "gear sharing".
-The concept is simple, if you are hunting with multiple people, then share the gear!
+The concept is simple, if you are hunting with multiple people, then share the gear.
 Only take one backpack stove and share it.
 If you are sharing a tent or tipi, split up the components between the group (one guy takes stakes, one guy takes the center pole if you are using a tipi, one guy takes the body of the tent, and one guy takes the floor).
 If something can be shared, simply take one, and coordinate who is taking what before you take off.

 One thing we didn't mention in the gear list is different lightweight food options.
 A few lightweight options we like are: obviously dehydrated meals, Gold Fish Snack Crackers, dried fruit (especially apples and bananas), jerky, graham crackers, chips ahoy cookies, protein powder to add to water, nuts, and lays potato chips.